alanrob17/Portfolio/content/post/localhost-issue.md

     netstat -ano | findstr :3000

-Will tell me that port 3000 is being used.
+Tells me that port 3000 is being used.
 It produced the following results:

     TCP    0.0.0.0:3000           0.0.0.0:0              LISTENING       7108
     TCP    [::]:3000              [::]:0                 LISTENING       7108